 Applying this exception to the facts of Lawrence, the Supreme Court held that the City did not prove that it notified Lawrence of his termination within a reasonable time.
 Therefore, the Court held that Lawrence’s notice to the City of his intention to bring a retaliatory discharge claim was timely.

-If you think that your employer has discriminated against or terminated you because you filed a Worker’s Compensation claim, call the attorneys at the Spitz law firm today for a free and confidential initial consultation.
+If you think that your employer has discriminated against or terminated you because you filed a Worker’s Compensation claim, call the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.